Citizenship Education Teacher of the Year

 Step 1: In 350 words or less, describe why you feel your nominee is deserving of the award.
 Be sure to describe the teacher’s innovative teaching and resource development methods, as well as his or her dedication to education.

 Step 3: Submit the nomination form along with your explanation to Katy VFW Post 9182 by Oct.
-31.
+31. Due to COVID-19 the due date is changed to November 15, 2020.

 Mail submissions to: